28th May 2019

 There is no need to discount a property just because it is leasehold – just make sure that you seek expert legal advice.

 Find a solicitor who is experienced in leasehold conveyancing and discuss your plans with them early on.
 They can check the lease provisions to ensure the ground rent and service charge are reasonable, and that there are no other onerous provisions which could catch you out later.

 They will also make pre-contract enquiries, which can give you important information about how the building, and any common parts, are managed.
 These should also reveal whether there are any proposed major works planned, which would result in a higher service charge after your purchase.

 If there are potential issues, your solicitor will explain these and may be able to offer some creative solutions.
 For example, if the term is short, they can advise you on any legal right to extend the lease, and how you can minimise risk by requiring your seller to initiate the process before you commit yourself to the purchase.

-For further information about buying a leasehold property, or home buying in general, please contact Kerry Dundas, head of our residential conveyancing team on 01782 525016 or email her at firstname.lastname@example.org.
+For further information about buying a leasehold property, or home buying in general, please contact our residential conveyancing team on 01782 525000 or email email@example.com.